 Nonetheless, the stereotype persists.
 Often, when newcomers to Torah study encounter some of the Torah’s harsher pronouncements, they assume that Judaism still stands for these ancient codes, and their prejudices are confirmed.
 And no text has been used against Judaism more than “an eye for an eye.”
 It is known in Latin as lex talionis, “the law of retaliation.”
 Lex talionis is repeated elsewhere in the Torah in even more extreme tones and includes not only parts of the body, but life itself: “a life for a life” (Exodus 21:23, Deuteronomy 19:20).
 These laws are assumed to exemplify a Jewish obsession with strict and retaliatory justice that leaves no room for forgiveness and compassion.

 In fact, Rabbinic Judaism openly and emphatically rejects the plain meaning of lex talionis in the Torah, and insists that henceforth it stands for compensatory damages — that is, the value of an eye for an eye, or the value of a tooth for a tooth.
-The Talmud develops a comprehensive set of standards for compensation, taking into account damages, pain, medical expenses, incapacitation and mental anguish (paxil), contributing to the foundation of many modern legal codes.
+The Talmud develops a comprehensive set of standards for compensation, taking into account damages, pain, medical expenses, incapacitation and mental anguish (ativan), contributing to the foundation of many modern legal codes.

 But the rabbis go further in creating the legal and moral foundation for their audacious recasting of the plain meaning of the Torah.
 They expand another principle of the Torah in order to make the wanton disfiguring or extinguishing of a human being a moral wrong.
 Genesis 1:27 states, “And God created the human being in the Divine Image; male and female God created them.”
 The rabbis reason that if we are created in the image of God, then disfiguring a person somehow is a “disfigurement” of God as well.
 Further, if we are made in the image of God and God is infinite, then the value of a human life must also be infinite.
 There can be no possible compensatory payment for the loss of a human life.
 Therefore, capital punishment, which is mandated for a variety of transgressions in the Torah, must not be practiced, and with great audacity the rabbis create legislation that makes it virtually impossible for a court to assess the death penalty on a defendant.